French Gothic architecture: Restoration and Gothic Revival

 Under Louis Philippe, French Gothic architecture was officially recognized as a treasure of French culture.
 Under Mérimée's direction, the first efforts to restore major Gothic monuments began.
 In 1835, the church of Saint Séverin in Paris was among the first to undergo restoration, followed in 1836 by Sainte-Chapelle, which had been turned into a storage house for government archives after the Revolution.
 The restoration of Saint-Chapelle as led by Félix Duban with Jean-Baptiste Antoine Lassus and a young Eugène Viollet-le-Duc.
 In 1843, Lassus and Viollet-le-Duc won the competition for the restoration of Notre-Dame de Paris.
 Over the rest of the 19th century, all of the major Gothic cathedrals of France underwent extensive restoration.

 French Gothic architecture also experienced a modest revival, largely confined to new churches.
 Neo-Gothic churches built in Paris included Sainte-Clothilde by Theodore Ballu (1841–1857), and Saint-Laurent, Paris by Simon-Claude-Constant Dufeux (1862–1865).
 Jean-Baptiste Lassus became the most prolific neo-Gothic architect in France, constructing Saint-Nicolas de Nantes (1840), Sacré-Coeur de Moulins (1849), Saint-Pierre de Dijon (1850),Saint-Jean-Baptiste de Belleville (1853) and the Église de Cusset (1855).
 The Saint-Eugene-Sainte-Cécile in Paris by Louis-Auguste Boileau and Adrien-Louis Lasson (1854–1855) was the most innovative example of neo-Gothic; it combined a traditional Gothic design with a modern iron framework.
 Jules Verne was married in the church in 1857.
+The French Gothic tradition also influenced churches in Canada, such as the Notre-Dame Basilica in Montreal (which consciously took inspiration from the Sainte-Chapelle in Paris) and the Basilica of Our Lady Immaculate in Guelph.